-Fig. 4., In situ SAXS data acquired from laboratory synthesised gypsum crystals measured using a flow-cell (adapted from $^2$ ).
+Fig. 4., In situ SAXS data acquired from laboratory synthesised gypsum crystals measured using a flow-cell (adapted from 2).
 A) 2D SAXS patterns from a 50 mM CaSO4 solution with gypsum crystals equilibrated at 12 °C for 4 hours after the onset of precipitation; intensity scale color-coding: red - high, blue - low; B) 1D angle-dependent SAXS curves from (A) obtained by averaging pixels at similar q and limited to ca. +/- 3° angle off the direction indicated by the chosen azimuthal angle (the equatorial and meridional directions of the elliptical 2D pattern).
 The change in the I(q) dependence of the scattering exponent in different parts of the 1D patterns are also shown to emphasize the differences in the high-q part of the data (dashed lines).
 Inset: schematic representation of the morphology of flow-oriented particles.

 Our data show that the re-structuring and coalescence processes by no means continue until a near-perfectly homogeneous single crystal is obtained, and instead they come to a stop or at least significantly slow down.
-This growth behaviour can be rationalized if we consider that during the early stages of precipitation all calcium sulfate crystals appear to grow through the reorganization and coalescence of aggregates rather than through unit addition.
+This growth behaviour can be rationalized if we consider that during the early stages of precipitation all calcium sulfate crystals appear to grow through the reorganization and coalescence of the primary species within the aggregates rather than through unit addition.
 In order to obtain well-ordered anhydrous cores of Ca-SO4 surrounded by H2O layers (as found in gypsum), H2O channels (bassanite), or fully dehydrated crystals (anhydrite), the nanoparticle aggregates must radically transform from a local less-ordered structure to a more ordered crystal.
 Hence, any mass transport processes inside such aggregates must be subject to slow diffusional processes compared to ion transport through the bulk aqueous solution.
+It is likely that the decreasing diffusion rate upon crystallisation inside the aggregates limits the domains' sizes to the observed 10 - 20 nm.
 Such a process thus yields a final imperfect mesocrystal, composed of smaller domains rather than a perfectly continuous single crystal.
-This early-stage crystallization however, does not exclude growth by ion-by-ion addition, a process that will still dominate at the latter stages of the crystallization process (and thus potentially might yield more structurally homogeneous single crystals).
-Furthermore, the nano-scale misalignment of the structural sub-units observed in the above discussed crystals might propagate through the length-scales, and this could be expressed macroscopically as spherulites (formed at low supersaturations) and multiple twins (Figs. 5A&B), or as misaligned zones/domains in large single crystals, as one can clearly see in the giant crystals from Naica grown at extreme low levels of supersaturation (Fig. 5C).
+This early-stage crystallization however, does not exclude growth by ion-by-ion addition39, a process that will still dominate at the latter stages of the crystallisation process (and thus potentially might yield more structurally homogeneous single crystals).
+During this secondary ion-by-ion growth the original non-classical mesostructured single crystals would constitute imperfect, i.e. slightly misaligned, seeds.
+Hence, the nano-scale misalignment of the structural sub-units observed in the above discussed crystals might propagate through the length-scales, and this could be expressed macroscopically as spherulites (formed at low supersaturations) and multiple twins (Figs. 5A&B), or as misaligned zones/domains in large single crystals, as one can clearly see in the giant crystals from Naica grown at extreme low levels of supersaturation38 (Fig. 5C).